kazuhiro4949/EditDistance/README.md

 dataSource.insert("Woodruff Chester", at: 1)
 dataSource.insert("Eduard Colby", at: 3)

-// You have to update UITableView according to array's updates. tableView.beginUpdates() tableView.deleteRows(at: [IndexPath(row: 2, section: 0)], with: .fade)
+// You have to update UITableView according to array's diff. tableView.beginUpdates() tableView.deleteRows(at: [IndexPath(row: 2, section: 0)], with: .fade)
 tableView.insertRows(at: [IndexPath(row: 1, section: 0), IndexPath(row: 3, section: 0)], with: .fade)